bozsahin/thebench/README.md

 in programming, such as having public package managers.
 You need external help.
 Brew is an external installer for such goodies in MacOS, which you can get from <a href="https://brew.sh/">brew home</a>.

+I have been able to install and run TheBench fully automatically in top six of the platforms in this list.
+(I skipped Suse after installing it---see the bottom of this page for the explanation.
+I have not tried others.)

+YOU NEED:

-3. <a href="https://www.python.org/">Python 3.8  to 3.11</a>.
+1. <a href="https://www.python.org/">Python 3.8  to 3.11</a>.
 (Earlier ones lack the libraries we need; later ones mess with python's pip installs in unpredictable ways.
 Version 3.11 is supported until the end of 2027.)

-4. <a href="https://git-scm.com/downloads">git</a> (optional; strongly recommended if you want updates)
+2. <a href="https://git-scm.com/downloads">git</a> (optional; strongly recommended if you want updates)

-If you already have these utilities in your system, your versions are detected and used by TheBench.
-If not, the installer will complain and exit.

 TO INSTALL:

-1. Open a terminal, and change directory to where you want to install the tool.
+1. Open a terminal app, and change directory to where you want to install the tool.
 Then do:

    <code>git clone https://github.com/bozsahin/thebench</code>